IMG_20220524_083049_1

 Refunds Now Cover Major Delays and “Significant Changes”

 In the past, it was unclear what counted as a “significant delay” for refund eligibility.
 Now, the DOT has removed the guesswork.
-With American Airlines, Delta, United, Southwest, Alaska, Spirit, Frontier, Hawaiian, Allegiant, Sun Country, or any other U.S. carrier, if a domestic flight is delayed by more than three hours or an international flight by more than six, you qualify for a refund.
+With American Airlines, Delta, United, Southwest, Alaska, Spirit, Frontier, Hawaiian, Allegiant, Sun Country, or any other U.S. carrier, if a domestic flight is delayed by more than three hours or an international flight by more than six hours, you qualify for a refund.

 The DOT also recognizes situations where flights change in ways that disrupt your travel.
 This could include changes like switching departure or arrival airports, adding extra connections, or even downgrading a passenger’s seat class.
 These “significantly changed” flights are now covered under the refund policy, ensuring that airlines are responsible for major adjustments to your itinerary.